1953 Syrian parliamentary election

 Parliamentary elections were held in Syria on 9 October 1953.
 They were the elections held under the 1953 constitution, which granted universal suffrage to women, scrapping the educational requirements used in previous elections.

 The result was a victory for the Arab Liberation Movement, which won 72 of the 82 seats.
 The People's Party and the National Party were both closed down and prohibited from operating.
-Most of their leaders were imprisoned or under house arrest due to President Adib al-Shishakli's tyrannical regime that came to power after a coup d'état 3 years earlier.
+Most of their leaders were imprisoned or under house arrest due to President Adib Shishakli's regime that came to power after a coup d'état 3 years earlier.